zectorio/mesh-gradient-js/README.md

 its fill to `none`).

-Check out the [samples](https://github.com/zectorio/mesh-gradient-js/tree/master/samples) directory for example SVGs with mesh gradients and polyfill.
+Check out the [samples](https://github.com/zectorio/mesh-gradient-js/tree/master/samples) directory for example SVGs with mesh gradients and polyfill. **Note that if you open the *-with-polyfill.svg files in github, you won't see the mesh gradients rendered, because for security reasons Github won't execute embedded javascript polyfill in that file.
+Download those files and open them in your browser from disk to see the correct result**

 How to use?
 ============